inducingchaos/raycast-spotify-extension/DO_NOT_EDIT_PR_NOTES.md

    - Persisted between Raycast runs (commands) using a SWR-like strategy.
    - Revalidated against your library on every run, using the total track count (done by fetching a single track from `me/tracks`).
 Upon revalidation, the search results are instantly updated.
+   - Manual refresh action for re-fetching the entire library, installed as a default action for every list item type.
+Just hit `cmd + r`.

 3. Response Model + Memory Optimization